hcuffy/written-articles/README.md

 **Participation**

 ```
-Anyone can create pull requests to correct any typos and/or grammar issue.
+Anyone can create pull requests to correct any typos and/or grammar issues.
 ```